remulocosta/system-stats-plus/README.md

 ## License

-**Gnome Stats Pro** is an open-source project and is licensed under the GPL version 2 or higher.
+**Gnome Stats Plus** is an open-source project and is licensed under the GPL version 2 or higher.
 For more information on how this project is licensed, see the included `LICENSE.md` file.